neo09sumedh/Desgin_IAC_Scale/README.md

 # Desgin-IAC-Scalable

-This project has entire layout to design created using Infrastructure as code and design keeping scalablity in mind.
+This project has entire layout and design created using Infrastructure as code and design keeping scalablity in mind.
 I have develop this project using Terrforms scripts which creates and destroy envoirnments as and when required.

 Following Services has been used to complete this project